The Next Level of Competition

 - Regionals: Best Lifter (by age/dots)

-- Best Lifter at each Regionals
+- Best Lifter at each Regional

 *Minimum Dots: 75 Female / 95 Male Required + one of the following (for both male and female):